Wshid/zeppelin/docs/quickstart/explore_ui.md

 The `Notebook` menu proposes almost the same features as the note management section in the home page.
 From the drop-down menu you can:

 1. Open a selected note
-2. Filter node by name
+2. Filter note by name
 3. Create a new note

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/ui-img/notebook_menu.png" width="170px" />